luisakatharina/SciPyProject/README.md

       - Naive Bayes gets closer to 1 than knn, therefore it performs better.

 ## Libraries/Modules used
-See requirements.txt for more information
+See MainDirectory/requirements.txt for more information
 - sklearn
 - sklearnex
 - numpy